Category: Story

 Can I convert a lossy JPEG back to a lossless PNG to restore its original quality?

-No, once data is discarded during lossy compression (JPEG), it is permanently lost.
-Converting a JPEG to a PNG will stop further quality loss (Generation Loss) during future saves, but it cannot repair existing artifacts or reconstruct the original pixels that were removed by the JPEG algorithm.
+No. Once data is discarded during lossy compression (JPEG), it is permanently lost.
+Converting a JPEG to PNG will prevent further quality loss during future saves, but it cannot repair existing artifacts or reconstruct the original pixels that were removed by the JPEG algorithm.